FAQ: The Mastermind HUnt: Sacramento

 Is the hunt okay for kids?
 Absolutely.
 We recommend the hunt for kids age 11 and older.
 Kids 11 and older will be charged the regular admission price and must be accompanied by an adult.

 How do we win?
 The first team at the endpoint before the 1:00 p.m. cut off time with the greatest number of correctly solved clues wins, but really, you're having fun puzzling with friends - everyone wins

 What's in it for me?
 What, you mean besides having a super-cool, unique bonding experience with your friends, over three hours of adventure, and epic stories to tell for the next year?
-How about this - the top three finishers will win prizes including gift certificates to local businesses and restaurants, plus we give away passes to our upcoming events for certain clues.
+We usually throw together some fun prizes for our top finishing teams, plus we give away passes to our upcoming events for certain clues.

 back to top